corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-s, --subzone-id=<subzoneId>`
 Sets which subzone to operate on.
 If you are operating on just one subzone you do not need to include this option.

-### See the latest update stored in the zone service
+### See the latest update stored in the Zone Service

 **Sample command structure**